Gluten Free Strawberry Shortcake Icebox Cake is the ultimate summer dessert recipe. Sweet, creamy, plus all you need is 5 ingredients!

 Close up Photo of Strawberry Shortcake Icebox Cake on a plate

-As a result of my parent’s rules though, my brothers and I left the house each morning after breakfast, maybe stopped home for a quick lunch, but most days didn’t come home until dinnertime.
-Our days were filled with friends, swimming, creek walking, bike riding, chalk drawing, bug collecting, and doing anything that didn’t involve sitting in a hot house staring at a blank television.
+As a result of my parent’s rules, my brothers and I filled our days with swimming, creek walking, bike riding, chalk drawing, and bug collecting.
+Really anything that didn’t involve sitting in a hot house staring at a blank television.

 Today I’m sharing a recipe that reminds me of those simpler days.
 No frills, no fuss, just pure deliciousness.
-Strawberry Shortcake Icebox Cake calls for just five ingredients, no baking (did I mention how hot it is here?!) is gluten free, and super easy too.
+Strawberry Shortcake Icebox Cake calls for just five ingredients, and is no-bake, gluten-free, and SUPER easy too.

 Three Layers of Lusciousness